 The Wyndham Garden Hanoi has 112 rooms ranging from Deluxe Rooms to the Presidential Suite.
 We were located on the 17th floor in family-friendly joining rooms.
 Joining rooms are amazing for families and not all hotels feature them.
 We love it when we do find a hotel that does as we are then only separated by a door.

-The room featured a desk, big screen TV, safe, wardrobe and suitcase rack.
-At Wyndham Garden Hanoi, the rooms had powerboards on the wall with multipower adaptors.
+The room featured a desk, big screen TV, safe, wardrobe, and suitcase rack.
+At Wyndham Garden Hanoi, the rooms had power boards on the wall with multipower adaptors.
 I was able to plug my Aussie power cords straight in, which allowed us to leave the adaptors in our bags.
+This awesome Hanoi hotel would be great for business travellers who need to work in their rooms.
 The board’s features were amazing, they included: